 In the piece of oxtail below you can actually see this quite clearly.
 The dark red meat is the muscle.
 Each cylinder of muscle is surrounded by fat and connective tissue, which are whitish.
 That bone in the middle is also crucial to how an oxtail cooks.
 Bones contain a lot of flavors and molecules that break down during cooking, enriching the final stock.

 Collagen in Oxtail

 Cause of this toughness: collagen.
 Collagen is a protein that makes up most of the connective tissue.
 It doesn’t dissolve in water though and is quite a branched protein, giving it the ability to form strong tough textures.
 When you cook pieces of meat that contain a lot of collagen, such as oxtail, the key to getting delicious edible meat is to break down that collagen.

 Breaking down collagen

-- half a leek
+- 1/2 a leek

 - Heat up a soup pot and add a little oil or butter.
 Add the oxtail pieces and caramelize the outside until it's a nice brown.
-(This is an optional step but browning induces the Maillard reaction and creates all sorts of flavour molecules!)
+(This is an optional step but browning induces the Maillard reaction and creates all sorts of flavor molecules!)

-- Once everything is nice light brown in colour, add enough water to cover everything and close the lid.
-It is best not too add too much water, you want there to be enough flavour in the stock, especially if you plan on using it for several dishes.
-Diluting afterwards is always easily done.
+- Once everything is nice light brown in color, add enough water to cover everything and close the lid.
+It is best not to add too much water, you want there to be enough flavor in the stock, especially if you plan on using it for several dishes.
+Diluting afterward is always easily done.